 The board should be supported by committees (e.g. audit, remuneration, nomination) that have the necessary skills and knowledge to discharge their duties and responsibilities effectively.
 Directors must commit the time necessary to fulfill their roles.
 The Board consists of Directors with a varied set of skills and substantial experience within their respective fields, which complements each other well in relation to directing the company and making informed decisions for encouraging the growth of the company.

-The Company is controlled by the Board of Directors.
-Johan Blach Petersen, Non- executive Chairman (until October 6, 2023, (David George Lis, appointed October 6, 2023)), Andrew Richardson, Non- executive Director and Paul Hodges, Non-executive Director is responsible for the running of the Board, and Jørgen Korsgaard, the company's Chief Executive Officer, has the executive responsibility for running the company's business and implementing the company's strategy.
+The Company is managed by the Board of Directors.
+David George Lis, Andrew John Richardson, Gavin Maxwell Manson, Andreas Berg Nielsen and Paul Hodges, Non-executive Director is responsible for the running of the Board, and Jørgen Korsgaard, the company's Chief Executive Officer, has the executive responsibility for running the company's business and implementing the company's strategy.